winwin1808/Score-quizzes-through-pictures/README.md

 ## **Libraries used in the code file:**

-* import cv2
+import cv2,
-* import pandas as pd
+import pandas as pd,
-* import matplotlib.pyplot as plt
-* import glob
+import glob,
-* import imutils
+import imutils,
-* import numpy as np
+import numpy as np,
-* import os.path
+import os.path,